 Validate the pilot or product metrics:

-- Time to activation – How long does it take for end-users to start using your solution?
+- Time to activation – How long does it take for end-users to start using your product?

 - Frequency of use – How often do they use the solution?
 Are there periods of higher activity?